PdxCodeGuild/Full-Stack-Day-Class/notes/py-virtualenv.md

 ## Modifying Packages

 Once a virtualenv has been activated, all [Pip commands](/notes/py-pip.md) modify that virtualenv.

-Inside the virtualenv, you shouldn't need to use `pip3` if you were before.
+You don't need to worry about running `pip3` once activated.

 ## Running Python

 Once a virtualenv has been activated, you can use `python` to run Python code.
 It will have access to all the installed packages in the virtualenv.

-Inside the virtualenv, you shouldn't need to use `python3` if you were before.
+You don't need to worry about running `python3` once activated.

 ## Freeze